Skip navigation

 Metabolic Challenge Study (MECHE)

-University College Dublin has recruited 200 subjects aged 18-60 years into a study which involves a metabolic challenge with either a high fat meal or a high carbohydrate meal.
-In addition to nutrigenomics analysis, subjects have undergone body composition imaging, muscle function and fitness testing.
+University College Dublin has collated data on 214 subjects aged 18-60 years in a study involving a metabolic challenge with either a high fat or a high carbohydrate drink.
+In addition to nutrigenomics analysis, subjects have undergone detailed body composition imaging, muscle function and fitness testing.

 Back to Top